 improvise to include the others – for example:

 “Who’s not going to raise their hands whatever I say….or (as I say in the video here)

 ……who’s here just for the free buffet?!”

 These type of questions are great at the beginning of the presentation, and also at the beginning of any new topics to get a real feel for where the people in the audience are.
-Of course the whole point is to then adapt your presentation, if only round the edges to fit their needs.
+Of course, the whole point is to then adapt your presentation, if only around the edges to fit their needs.